bhuvan-raj/Grafana-Loki-and-Alloy-Zero-to-Hero/labs/03-kubernetes-logging-with-alloy.md

 bloomGateway:
   replicas: 0

-# We don't need the gateway for this lab
+# Disable gateway for this lab
 gateway:
   enabled: false